exposedtalent/MicrochipCapstone/README.md

 - Open the serial monitor and you should see the data being sent to the AWS IoT Core.
 - Now head back to the AWS IoT Core console.
 You should see the data being sent to the DynamoDB table.
 - Now you are done!
 You can now view the data in the DynamoDB table.

+# Common Issues

+- If you are having issues with the AWS IoT Core, make sure you have the correct certificates and keys.
+- If you are having issues with the AWS Lambda function, make sure you have the correct role and the correct code.
+- If you are having issues with the DynamoDB table, make sure you have the correct table name and the correct primary key.
+- If you are having issues with the AWS IoT Core rule, make sure you have the correct SQL statement and the correct Lambda function.
+- If you get a timeout error in AWS Lambda, make sure you have the correct timeout value.
+You can change it by going to the ``Configuration`` tab and then select ``General Configuration``, click on edit and changing the value in the ``Timeout`` section.
+- While using the IOT provisional tool make sure the device is connected the computer correct or else you will get an error: ``ERROR - Provisioning unable to start - no suitable IoT kits found``
+# Conclusion

+In this project, we were able to create a system that can monitor the air quality around ASU campus as well as send the data to AWS IOT Core.
+We also talked about how the AWS Pipeline looks like.